 ZAS develops language aptitude evaluations and instruments for the diagnosis and treatment of language development disorders as well as methods for supporting the acquisition of German that take the speaker’s knowledge of their native language into account.
 The Multilingual Assessment Instrument for Narratives (MAIN), developed at ZAS, is an instrument for testing the narrative abilities of children in currently 64 languages (more than 80 are planned at present).
 It is used in more than 50 countries.
 Through the worldwide usage of the instrument a multinational MAIN-Network was formed, which is coordinated by ZAS.
-The Russian language proficiency test for multilingual children is a linguistically and psycholinguistically-grounded test for L1-Russian bilingual children of pre-school and elementary school age, which is also applied worldwide.
+The Russian language proficiency test for multilingual children is a linguistically and psycholinguistically well-founded test for bilingual children of preschool and elementary school age, which is also applied worldwide.

 ZAS develops language development programs and works on methods of conveying linguistic knowledge in a playful way.
-In the European COMENIUS project Friendly Resources for Playful Speech Therapy (FREPY), interactive and multi-functional materials for language development in German, Estonian, Lithuanian, and Slovenian were created.
-These games, puzzles, picture stories, etc. are available as a print version and on the Internet.
+In the European COMENIUS project Friendly Resources for Playful Speech Therapy (FREPY), interactive and multi-functional materials for language development in German, Russian, Estonian, Lithuanian, and Slovenian were created.
+These games, puzzles, picture stories, etc. are available as a print version and online.